 Please tell us if:

-- you are the victim of a crime, or you committed a crime.
+- You are the victim of a crime, or you have been accused of committing a crime.

-- you have been sexually harassed, abused, or approached by a person who made you feel physically unsafe or violated, even if you are not sure whether what happened would be considered sexual harassment or abuse. **
+- You have been sexually harassed, assaulted, or abused, or approached by a person who made you feel physically or emotionally unsafe or violated**.

 **For additional information about situations related to personal safety and sexual harassment refer to the Your Body Your Safety Pamphlet and the Safety Tips section.